cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 CMD ["bar"]
 ```

-The `docker-compose.yml` file allows building and deploying the images with a
+For convenience, create the following `docker-compose.yml` file.
+This allows you
-single command:
+to build and deploy the images with a single command:

 ```yaml
 version: "3.7"